pestphp/docs/continuous-integration.md

 ## Composer 2.7+ caveat

-Since Composer 2.7, plugins are disabled by default when running as root, which is most often the case in the various CI platforms.
+Since Composer 2.7, plugins are disabled by default when running as root, which is most often the case in the various CI platforms (read more about this change: [composer/composer#11839](https://github.com/composer/composer/issues/11839)).

 You might encounter errors such as `Unknown option "--parallel"`  or `option --coverage is ambiguous`.

 To enable plugins and fix those issues, you can either setup your CI environment to use a regular user (varies by platform) or set `COMPOSER_ALLOW_SUPERUSER=1` before running `./vendor/bin/pest`.